NachiketBa/Conditioned-AI-for-RL/README.md

 # Trajectory Prediction with CVAE and MI-VAE

-Two trained models, two testing scripts, one goal: roll out plausible state trajectories from a learned latent space.
+Two trained models, two testing scripts, one goal: roll out plausible state trajectories from a learned latent space conditioned on state and control input.

 ---